 Studio East wants to create a safe and comfortable environment for all our students and parents.
 We have found that students often participate more freely when parents are not there to watch camp, so we try to limit parent observation to the first 20 minutes of the first day of camp.

 We expect all students to be in camp every day, arriving and departing on time.
-If you foresee a conflict with a portion of camp, please contact the Education Director in advance to talk through options in order to ensure a successful experience for your student, as well as his/her classmates.
+If you foresee a conflict with a portion of camp, please contact the Education Director in advance to talk through options in order to ensure a successful experience for your student, as well as their classmates.
 Missing more than one day of camp could hinder the process for all of the campers and staff, so please check your calendar carefully.
 If something comes up at the last minute, such as illness, please call our office as soon as possible so that we can notify the Instructors of your child’s absence and allow them make any necessary adjustments for the day.
-June 24th through August 30th our office will be open from 8:30AM-5:30PM.
+Our office will be open during the summer from 8:30AM-5:30PM.
 If you call outside of office hours, please leave a message.

 We are pleased to offer Extended Care for all of our Little Players, TaleSpinners, Drama Medley, Summer Stage and Playmakers camp sessions.
 Due to our varied camp venues and staffing needs, we are unable to offer extended care for our other camps.
 Early drop off is available at 8:30 at no additional cost for all camps located at LWUMC and Studio East.